digital-asset/daml-katacoda/fundamental-concepts/template-authorization/1_deja_vue.md

 drwxr-xr-x 2 root   root   4096 Apr 24 14:45 Desktop
 ```

 The first column specifies the file permissions in the letters

 - `r` - **read**
 - `w` - **write**
 - `x` - **execute**

 for the owner, group and other identities on the system.

-Exactly as the UNIX file system, DAML has a concept of identities.
-In DAML they are called `parties`.
+Exactly as the UNIX file system, Daml has a concept of identities.
+In Daml they are called `parties`.

-And exactly as the UNIX file permissions, with DAML you set permissions on each contract
+And exactly as the UNIX file permissions, with Daml you set permissions on each contract
 corresponding to `read`, `write` and `execute` rights.

-In the next step we look at DAMLs equivalent of a UNIX user, the DAML `party`.
+In the next step we look at Damls equivalent of a UNIX user, the Daml `party`.